Modular R Code with box — A Modern Module System

 )

 Inside a module, only the base package is automatically available.
-If you need functions from standard packages, import them explicitly:
+If you need functions from standard packages, import them explicitly — box treats every dependency as opt-in rather than inherited from the global session:

 # This won't work inside a module: